Network Automation Tools List

-Nornir is a pure Python Network Automation Tool, it gives you a lot more control and granularity if you want to perform a specific task, but does require some good Python skills to operate.
+Nornir is a Python Network Automation Framework, it gives you a lot more control and granularity if you want to perform a specific task, the main feature being it’s inventory.
+It does require some good Python skills to operate.
 Ansible uses YAML to run playbooks.
 Both are good tools, Ansible is easier to get started with, Nornir requires some Python knowledge but is more powerful.

 Check out my Nornir course

 Do Network Engineers have to become developers?

 No, this is a very common question and whilst the world of Network Engineering is moving more towards the development world every day, you just need to have a good understanding of coding.
 You don’t need to become a developer.

 ✅ How does Network Automation work?